Cardinal characteristics and countable Borel equivalence relations: Combinatorial properties and cardinal characteristics

 It is possible that this forest of definitions will give rise to a varied and interesting family of properties.
 It is also conceivable that each of these properties implies hyperfiniteness, and hence that the whole diagram collapses.
 If this is the case, then we will be left with a great number of new characterizations of hyperfiniteness.
 In light of the challenges in this subject, if the diagram does not collapse then it may be very difficult to prove that this is the case.

-We conclude this section by discussing briefly some of the motivations for studying and expanding the diagram in Figure~\ref{fig_invar}, and by considering what meaning the relationships between the Borel invariant properties might have for the cardinals themselves.
+We conclude this section by discussing briefly some of the motivations for studying and expanding the diagram in Figure~\ref{fig_invar}, and by considering what meaning the relationships between these properties might have for the cardinals themselves.
 The diagram may be regarded as being stratified into layers, though we do not know where the boundaries lie at the moment.
 At the bottom of the diagram we find the characterizations of smoothness, such as property $\sfs$.
 Just above that should be the characterizations of (nonsmooth) hyperfiniteness.
-It is not known whether any of the Borel invariant properties lies at this level.
+It is not known whether any of the properties in the diagram lie at this level.

-From the perspective of the unions problem, the most interesting layer is the one consisting of those properties $\mathsf{x}$ that do not imply hyperfiniteness, but additionally have the Boykin-Jackson property that hyper-hyperfiniteness plus $\mathsf{x}$ imply hyperfiniteness.
-Once again, we do not know if this layer is nonempty, but it is at this layer that we have a solution for the unions problem.
+From the perspective of the union problem, the most interesting layer is the one consisting of those properties $\mathsf{x}$ that do not imply hyperfiniteness, but additionally have the Boykin-Jackson property: if $E$ is an increasing union of hyperfinite equivalence relations and $E$ has property $\mathsf{x}$ then $E$ is hyperfinite.
+Once again, we do not know if this layer is nonempty, but it is at this layer that we have a solution for the union problem.

 The top layer consists of those properties which hold of all countable Borel equivalence relations.
-Once again, we do not know any (nontrivial) Borel invariant property which lies at this layer.
-But if this layer were to overlap with the previous, then the unions problem would be completely solved.
+Once again, we do not know any (nontrivial) property which lies at this layer.
+But if this layer were to overlap with the previous, then the union problem would be completely solved.

-Finally, we suggest that the Borel invariant properties have another simple meaning.
+Finally, we suggest another simple meaning for our combinatorial properties.
 Each one concerns a family of a certain type: a dominating family, a maximal tower, a centered family with no pseudointersection, and so on.
 None of these families can be countable, as can usually be established by a straightforward diagonalization argument.
 However, the witness constructed in this diagonalization typically depends on a well-ordering of the family.
-The corresponding Borel invariant property helps us to gauge the extent of this dependence; the higher the corresponding property lies in the diagram, the easier it is to diagonalize in a way that does not explicitly depend on the well-order.
+The corresponding combinatorial property helps us to gauge the extent of this dependence; the higher the corresponding property lies in the diagram, the easier it is to diagonalize in a way that does not explicitly depend on the well-order.